-The symbols in the top row provide information on health hazards; the remainder deal with physico-chemical hazards and those that are harmful to the environment.

-If a substance is harmful, the ways that workers may be exposed need to be considered.

 There are five main ‘routes of entry’ into the human body:

 Breathing in Once breathed in, some substances can attack the nose, throat or lungs while others get into the body through the lungs and harm other parts of the body, e.g. the liver.